stuntrally/stuntrally3/docs/Objects.md

 Blender, [Downloads here](https://www.blender.org/download/get-blender/).

-### Preparations
+### Export plugin

-Blender comes with plenty of import and export plugins, but the ogre export plugin we need to download separately.
+Blender comes with plenty of import and export plugins, but the Ogre export plugin we need to download separately.
 Download the latest **blender2ogre** plugin [from here](https://github.com/OGRECave/blender2ogre/releases) and follow [installing](https://github.com/OGRECave/blender2ogre#installing) guide.

-Install the plugin in Blender
+### Install the plugin in Blender

 Open preferences (menu|file), Add-Ons, Install from file, pick io_export_ogreDotScene.py then click Install from file.
 Next switch to tab Import-Export and find OGRE Exporter, mark that checkbox to enable it (if it isn't).